 Africana Studies Minor Quick Facts

-- Faculty in the program are committed to preparing students in the essential analytical, writing and communication skills necessary for the modern professions as well as graduate and post-graduate study.
+- Faculty in the program are committed to preparing students in the essential analytical and communication skills necessary for the modern professions as well as graduate and post-graduate study.

-- Minors are able to participate in a variety of hands-on experiences from internships, study abroad, independent and collaborative research both in the minor and in affiliated departmental minors in gender studies and peacebuilding and social justice.
+- Minors are able to participate in a variety of hands-on experiences from internships, study abroad, and independent and collaborative research.

 - The Black Student Union, a student organization, is affiliated with Africana studies.